NOAH'S ARK ANIMAL SANCTUARY

 There are, sadly, many abandoned dogs in Malta.
 Having had the very satisfying experience of rescuing Lady, and seeing her happily re-homed, Fabio realised that he could not just ignore all the other animals needing help.
 So he decided to start an animal rescue organisation that could, perhaps, one day become a proper animal sanctuary.
 Other local animal-lovers joined in to help and so Noah's Ark Animal Sanctuary was born.

 Donations do not have to be of the financial kind, of course.
 There is always a need for suitable bedding, for example, and such things as food bowls and collars and leads that are no longer required.
-And several shops in Mellieha - Shoppers supermarket, V & F Borg and Il-Qasrija - are supporting the "buy an extra tin" campaign, whereby customers are asked to do just that: buy an extra tin of cat or dog food and leave it with the cashier for one of Noah's Ark's helpers to collect.

 YOUR ASSISTANCE CAN MAKE THE DIFFERENCE